Table of Contents[Hide][Show]

 It’s the top destination in Texas.
 Walk along the oasis-like Riverwalk that winds through the downtown area; it’s home to Tex-Mex restaurants, museums and historic areas.

 Across the street from the Riverwalk, see The Alamo, the mission and fort where the Battle of the Alamo happened in 1836.
 Now’s it’s part of a UNESCO World Heritage Site.
-Find waterparks and amusement parks in San Antonio too, along with some top resorts.
+Find waterparks and amusement parks in San Antonio too.

 26. Philadelphia, Pennsylvania